StinkyDubeau/pixelstats/readme.md

         - Final kills
         - Leaderboard position (if greater than certain threshold)
         - Level
 - Show an option to view ALL stats for a given name.
 Might as well use everything the API gives us.
 Make it as readable as possible.
 Start by just dumping the entire JSON, and hone it down after.
+- Cache name searches in our own db to reduce latency and reliance on (slow!) playerdb.